 - unexplained difficulties urinating or defecating

-For women, your doctor may order an pelvis MRI to further investigate:
+For women, your doctor may order a pelvic MRI to further investigate:

 - irregular vaginal bleeding

 - lumps or masses in your pelvic area (such as uterine fibroids)

-- pain in your lower belly or pelvic area
+- unexplained pain in your lower belly or pelvic area

 For men, a pelvic MRI might look into conditions such as:

 Your doctor will fully explain why they ordered the test and what they will be looking for before you have your procedure.

 There are few risks from an MRI scan because the test doesn’t use radiation.
 However, there are risks for those who have implants containing metal.
 The magnets used in an MRI can cause problems with pacemakers or cause implanted screws or pins to shift in the body.